bbauska/JS-Eloquent/README.md

 DOM nodes contain a wealth of links to other nearby nodes.
 The following diagram illustrates these:

-I also wrote a book! \...
+I also wrote a book! &hellip;

 p

-Hello, I am Marijn\...
+Hello, I am Marijn&hellip;

 p